Bites are the first sign of bed bugs that most people notice. This page will help you determine if bed bugs are the cause of your mystery bites.

-To get the full resolution and black and white versions of this printable, check out the great Debedbug ebook.
+To get the full resolution version of this printable and several more, check out our helpful Debedbug ebook.

 What Not To Do

-Do not begin treating for bed bugs haphazardly with chemicals, bug bombs, and hardware store “solutions.”
-This is a great way to spread your problem deep into your home as well as your neighbors’ homes and does nothing in the way of killing bed bugs.
+Do not begin randomly treating for bed bugs with chemicals, bug bombs, and hardware store “solutions.”
+This is a great way to spread your problem deep into your home as well as your neighbors’ homes.
+These products do not kill bed bugs.

 Do not buy an encasement that isn’t well rated.
-This is your first and last line of defense, invest in peace-of-mind and make it a good one.
+This is your first and last line of defense.
+Invest in peace-of-mind and good sleep by choosing an encasement of decent quality.

-Do not bother trying to keep them off by wearing more clothes.
-They are perfectly capable of biting through thin fabrics and can easily crawl under your clothes anyways.
-You’re only serving to make your face and other necessarily exposed parts more appetizing.
+Do not try to keep them off by wearing more clothes.
+They can bite through thin fabrics and can crawl under your clothes anyways.
+You’re only serving to concentrate bites on your face and other parts that have to have exposed.